EvelynPloetz/Deep-LASI/docs/source/examples/example-3c-FRET-Dynamic.rst

    Setting the measurement parameters to load the data from the first (blue) channel

 Then on the *Extraction* tab the detected particles will be marked inside blue triangles.
-We continued with loading the data files from the second and third channels followed by moving the slider on the *Measurement Parameters* window one step to the right each time, and also choosing the proper detection color, meaning clicking on **G** and **R** with the corresponding position of the slider (middle and most right respectively).
+We continued with loading the data files from the second and third channels (via :code:`File > Load Image Data > 2nd channel`, and :code:`File > Load Image Data > 3rd channel` respectively) followed by moving the slider on the *Measurement Parameters* window one step to the right each time, and also choosing the proper detection color, meaning clicking on **G** and **R** with the corresponding position of the slider (middle and most right respectively).
 The detected particles across each channel will be inside triangles with matching colors to the channels, and all the co-localized ones will be inside white circles representing the structures with all three dyes on them, :numref:`3c_all_particle_detected`.

 .. figure:: ./../../figures/examples/3_3c_all_particle_detection.png
-   :width: 700
+   :width: 600
    :alt: 3c_particle_detection
    :align: center
    :name: 3c_all_particle_detected